edterbak/NodeRed2/readme.md

 <!-- headings -------------------------------->
 <a id="introduction"></a>

+## Update instructions
+If you are updating from a previous version please take a note of the following:
+-

 ## Introduction
 Heishamon PCB is created by Egyras.
 AWESOME job! <br/>
 You can get one from here: https://www.tindie.com/stores/thehognl/ <br/>